BlockchainCommons/Research/papers/bcr-2024-005-key-encodings.md

 ##### aes128-key

 The `aes128-key` represents a symmetric key used in AES-128 encryption.
-This key must be exactly 16 bytes in length, as this is the requirement for AES-128.
+This key must be exactly 16 bytes in length.

 ```cddl
 aes128-key = tag-aes128-key({